clement-daubrenet/octopus/README.md

 # Octopus: A word cloud generator

-A word cloud generator: enter an URL and get all the words (verbs and nouns only) used on that web page.
+A word cloud generator: enter an URL and get all the words (verbs and nouns only) used on the web page of this URL.
 On the admin page, the sum of all the occurrences of all words parsed.

 ## 1. Demonstration